• Home

 It is illegal in some countries to own a pet monkey.
 In the US, the import of all primates for commercial purposes was outlawed by Congress in 2000.

 Monkeys make great pets but it takes a lot of time and effort to train them.
-Before you decide to get a monkey, consider the following questions : Do you have time and energy to train your monkey?
+Before you decide to get a monkey, consider the following questions : Do you have time and energy to train it?
 Would you be able to devote all your time and attention to its training?
 Because if not, then it would end up being very lonely.

 Let’s make a pet monkey your parents will approve of!